gwu-libraries/scholarspace/README.md

   Copy the passenger.conf file from /opt/scholarspace/apache2_conf folder to /etc/apache2/conf-available/passenger.conf

-* Enable the passenger.conf file
+* Enable the passenger.conf file and the rewrite Apache mod

         % sudo a2enconf passenger.conf
+        % sudo a2enmod rewrite
         % sudo service apache2 restart

 * Create and enable an Apache2 virtual host